Page cover

 Wasted Resources

 Most households pay for far more internet bandwidth than they actually use.
 This unused capacity currently has no economic function.
+They can also host non-invasive physical hardware and cover the electricity it requires to operate, usually between USD 0,10 and USD 0,50 per machine in a one month period.

 Inefficient Decentralized Infrastructure Deployment